shopiotherworks-star/bmi-whr-calculator/README.md

-# 🩺 Clinical Metrics Calculator: BMI, WHR, & IBW
+# 🩺 Clinical Metrics Calculator: BMI, WHR, & IBW for Asian population

 An interactive, client-side web application engineered to calculate and evaluate key physiological health indicators.
 Designed with responsive layouts and strict validation logic for use in educational and health screening environments.